 After typing your keywords, the tool will bring you to another interface containing all the keyword combinations.

 On the top right corner of the screen you can export or share the page.
-There you’ll find also the settings, which allow you to change the seed keywords, the country or the type of search.
-If necessary, you can also delete the project clicking on the red button.
+Use the search bar on the top left corner to change the seed keywords, the country or the type of search.

-In this section you’ll find closely matching keyword groups based on either the number of search terms within the group or by search volume.
+In the box called “Groups” you’ll find closely matching keyword groups based on either the number of search terms within the group or by search volume.
 Select any keyword group to analyse and use the keywords in a list.

 These keyword groups are initially sorted by the number of keywords they contain.
 With a click on the button Search Volume you change the sorting to the sum of the search volumes in the group.

-For example, by choosing a ‘how’ or ‘which’ you’ll see search terms that is related to a user question.
+For example, by choosing a ‘how’ or ‘which’ you’ll see search terms that are related to a user question.

 Keyword Discovery Table

 This is the list of search terms that are relevant to your initial keyword.
-If you have selected a group from the Keyword Groups the list will only show each terms from that group.
+If you have selected a group from the filter-box “Groups“, the list will only show terms from that group.

-The list includes details such as real search volume (monthly average) trend, competition level, CPC and the important SERPs features which can help you select keywords for a list based on a target SERP feature or specific user intent.
+The list includes details such as real search volume (monthly average over 12 months) search volume trend, competition level, CPC, Search Intent and the important SERPs features which can help you select keywords for a list based on a target SERP feature or specific user intent.